 (1) All parking areas which are proposed to be illuminated shall provide an illumination level of at least one footcandle at ground level.
 Descriptions and specifications for the proposed fixtures shall be provided.

-(2) Walkways likely to be used after dark shall be adequately illuminated to provide pedestrian safety from pavement irregularities, obstructions, and improper persons.
+(2) Walkways likely to be used after dark shall be adequately illuminated to provide pedestrian safety from pavement irregularities, obstructions, and other dangers.

 (3) All exterior lighting shall be so designed that it will not shine onto public ways so as to blind oncoming drivers or onto other properties so as to create a nuisance.
 Fixtures shall be of a design that will aim the light downward or horizontally and be designed to prevent illumination of areas not intended for illumination including the sky.
 This is to prevent "light pollution."

-(4) The use of light fixtures that reduce the use of electricity, including those that derive their energy directly from the sun (photovoltaics), and highefficiency lamps, including lightemitting diode lamps, are strongly encouraged.
+(4) The use of light fixtures that reduce the use of electricity, including those that derive their energy directly from the sun (photovoltaics), and high-efficiency lamps, including light-emitting diode lamps, are strongly encouraged.

 L. Site remediation.
 If the site has been found to contain environmental contamination (a brownfield site), the site plan shall provide for adequate protection of workers and adequate measures to prevent injury or damage to users of the finished site or to others.
 Contaminants shall be removed or contained as may be recommended by qualified environmental professionals and approved by the Board.